CyberXAndrew/java-project-72/README.md

 Page Analyzer – a website that analyzes whether the specified pages are suitable for SEO.

 The application checks the availability of a URL at the moment it is requested.
-Paste an interesting URL into the form on the main page and you will receive information about the URL's status.
+Paste an interesting URL into the form on the main page, and you will receive information about the URL's status.
 The request returns the following details:
 1. Response status code
 2. Page title